 Now, every communication with our target customers is smart and intentional, driving our relationship with them forward.
 We have created a personalized experience for readers, incentivizing them to become subscribers.
 An example of this is our reduced ad experience for paid subscribers.
 Once readers log in, we reduce ads by a factor of 90%.
 This improves their user experience and leads to increased loyalty and satisfaction with National Review.

 As a next step, we plan to continue to personalize user experiences with the help of BlueConic.
 We will further unify data points across our varying tech partners for even more granular level ad targeting, subscription acquisition and renewal, and donor outreach to foster a growing and bonded National Review community.

-What is the number one piece of advice you’d offer someone planning on implementing a CDP?
+What advice would you offer someone planning on implementing a CDP?